dragan0107/countries-app/README.md

 - Countries can be filtered by continents.
 - Countries can also be searched by their name.
 - Implemented **_debouncing_** for the search input to optimize the app.
-- By clicking on a country card, user is taken to the second page showing more details about the country itself, from which user can also return back to the home page.
+- By clicking on a country card, user is taken to the second page showing more details about the country itself, from which user can also return back to the previously visited page.
 - **Border country** card on the second page, takes to the details page as well.
 - User can toggle between Dark / Light mode which persists on page reload.
 - App is fully responsive for all screen sizes.